 education leader student learn class lesson teach disable special exercise counsel school college university curriculum train practice sports computer internet teenage school abuse adolescence

 Education Research Complete covers all levels of education from early childhood to higher education, and all educational specialties, such as multilingual education, health education, and testing.
 Inexing, abstracting, and full-text content from journals, books, and conference papers.

 Peer review is a process by which scholarly work or research (often articles) are subjected to evaluation by other experts on the topic.
 Reviewers judge the work by its originality, accuracy of information, importance to the field, research methodology, and other criteria to determine if it is worthy of publication.

 Finding a Known Article: Using the Journal Finder

 Use the Journal Finder (under the "Find a Journal" tab on the library home page) if you are trying to locate an article for which you have a citation and know where the article was published.
 Search for the journal title to find out if the publication is available in print or in which database.
 If you need help, just ask a librarian!

 Interlibrary Loan - Login for Journal & Book Requests

 Need a book?
 Journal Article?
 Dissertation?

 Buley Library can help you locate books, journal articles, dissertations, and a variety of media not available from our library or within the CSCU library system.
 Use the Interlibrary Loan - Log-In that you see below to request material from other libraries not available from Southern or in the CSCU Library System.

 First time users will need to create a profile.
-Login with your University network User ID (not the full email address) and Password.
+Login with your University network User ID (the full SCSU email address) and Password.
 The first time you login, you will need to enter your personal contact information.
 You can immediately request journal articles, book chapters, books, or dissertations.
 ILLiad is free for all SCSU students, faculty and staff.